Dasharo/presentations/dug_4_osfv.md

 # Getting started with OSFV

 * What do I need to learn first?
-* How do I run existing test on supported platform?
+* How do I run existing test?
-* How do I write a new test on supported platform?
+* How do I write a new test?
 * How do I add support for a new platform?

 ---